rdunker/MusicNotation/packages/MusicNotation-Core.package/MNChildCollection.class/README.md

 	parent:		MNMusicObject

 parent
-	- This is the parent, all the MNMusicObjects I contain have.
+	- This is the parent that all the MNMusicObjects I contain have.